geeky01adarsh/HTML_CSS/README.md

-# HTML_CSS
+# Simple portfolio

-Started this repo to learn from codewithHarry
+Using this simple portfolio for the Scaler Open Source September Challenge.